sivahuang77/citrux-cli/docs/cli/index.md

 ## Non-interactive mode

-Gemini CLI can be run in a non-interactive mode, which is useful for scripting and automation.
+Citrux CLI can be run in a non-interactive mode, which is useful for scripting and automation.
 In this mode, you pipe input to the CLI, it executes the command, and then it exits.

-The following example pipes a command to Gemini CLI from your terminal:
+The following example pipes a command to Citrux CLI from your terminal:

 ```bash
 echo "What is fine tuning?" | gemini